agracey/devtoolsblog/content/reviews/container-builds/Buildah.md

 There is some overlap between each tool in this set and it can be a little confusing as (for example) Podman is a complete drop-in replacement for docker on the command line so it can also build and manage container images.

-Where Buildah stands out is
+Where Buildah stands out is in it's

 (TODO: complete)

 # Review

-## Why should I care?

-While Docker was the first to market to make working with containers easy, it made some design choices that might not work for some usecases.
-Since their inception, there has been a large amount of projects taking their ideas and improving on them in different ways.

 ## Prior knowledge needed